For a faster, more profitable home sale

 I first became aware of home staging years ago when I was in the process of selling my own house.
 I was just hours away from expecting my first potential buyer when my sister, (who was visiting at the time) suggested that we "stage the house".
 "What's that?"
 I asked.

-She explained that it was getting rid of clutter and hiding personal stuff to make the home more appealing to buyers.
 My sister rushed around the house, washing windows, clearing off kitchen counters, stashing appliances, even hiding things in the oven.
 My house sold that afternoon to the first person who viewed it!

-Flushed with success and a newly confirmed believer in the power of home staging, I wanted to learn more about it.
+Flushed with success and a newly confirmed believer in the power of home staging, I set out to learn more about it.
 With a background in art and a strong interest in interior design, it was a natural fit for me.
 I pursued the subject and enrolled in a home staging and redesign course.

 My home staging interest led me to work as a Realtor for a period of time, where I was able put my home staging knowledge to work.
 It was a valuable experience and an interesting study in human nature.